 Students must have a username otherwise they will not be able to access your booked Chat.
 More information on student data.

 Before your first live chat, you will need to:

 - Book IT suite/provide internet access for students.

-- Ask your IT department to add the URLs on this page to your school network whitelist
+- Ask your IT department to add the web pages on this list to your school network whitelist

-- Test the chat.
-Go to the staffroom, between 9-5 any day during term-time.
+- Test the Chat.
+Go to the staffroom between 9am and 5pm any day during the activity.
 It’s a good idea to use a student account, on a student computer, for the test (especially if your computer has different security settings).

-- At the time of your chat, you and your students need to click the ‘Chat’ button on the top of your dashboard.
+- Click the ‘Chat’ button on the top of your dashboard

 3. Suggested lesson plans